emaicus/Rangers-and-Ruffians/male_races.md

   * **Poison Resist**: You are resistant to most poisons (gain advantage and +5 on any poison checks).
   * **Shed Tail**: You can shed your tail to escape a grapple.
   * **Taste Air**: Gain advantage on tracking perception checks by tasting the air.
 Works in all environments.
   * **Camouflage**: If you stay absolutely still, you can take on the color of your surroundings.
-Gives you advantage and +5 on stealth checks while hiding.
+Gives you advantage on stealth checks while camouflaged.

 ##### Stats: